-The type of the trigger can be 'Trigger', a pulse (set by the configuration's global trigger length), or 'Gate', which stays high as long as the MIDI note is held.
+The types of trigger available include 'Trigger', a pulse (set by the configuration's global trigger length), and 'Gate', which stays high as long as the MIDI note is held.

 'Vel Trig' and 'Vel Gate' use the MIDI note's velocity to set the output trigger level.